 Lineville is a very small city located in the state of Alabama.
 With a population of 2,473 people and just one neighborhood, Lineville is the 190th largest community in Alabama.

-Because occupations involving physical labor dominate the local economy, Lineville is generally considered to be a blue-collar town.
-46.06% of the Lineville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Lineville is a blue-collar town, with 46.06% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Lineville is a city of production and manufacturing workers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Lineville who work in management occupations (7.04%), food service (6.72%), and office and administrative support (6.50%).

-Being a small city, Lineville does not have a public transit system used by locals to get to and from work.
+Lineville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Lineville is an extremely ethnically-diverse city.
 The people who call Lineville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lineville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Lineville include English, Irish, German, European, and Welsh.